spaceninja/dnd-adventures/src/adventures/history-channel/deck-6.md

 <aside class="block-torn-paper">

-**Quest: Steal the Portal Plans:** The Pilot has been hired by a competing megacorp to steal the plans for the portal.
+**Quest: Steal the Portal Plans:** The Pilot has been hired by a competing corporation to steal the plans for the portal.
 Unfortunately, she hasn’t been able to get access due to the fighting.
 The plans can be retrieved physically by removing the secure drive from the Portal Chamber, or can be downloaded from any console if the Station AI grants access.
 In return, the Pilot offers to help you escape to the planet, to live out a new life in the future, perhaps doing freelance work like her.

 </aside>